Blog

 - Profit is your margin after all costs are covered.
 5-10% is common for competitive bids, though some specialty work or negotiated contracts can support higher margins.

 Some contractors roll overhead and profit into a single markup.
 Others break it out on the bid form.
 Know what the bid documents require and be consistent.
+Bidding software that applies margin and overhead as rates across your line items keeps the math consistent from one bid to the next.

 Step 7: Format and Submit Your Proposal